-Recalling a David Silva classic when he simply asked WHU to let him score
+Recalling a David Silva classic: simply asking WHU to let him score

 David Silva’s days as a regular Manchester City goalscorer are gone, but in his heydey he merely needed to ask opponents to let him score.

 There are plenty of fond memories of the Spaniard, many of them associated with big games that helped the club win any one of the four Premier League titles secured during his time in the north-west.